Yakupovildar/ArbitrageBot/replit.md

 **Subscriber Model**: Manages user subscriptions for customized signal delivery and notifications.

 **Persistent Settings**: Integrates with a PostgreSQL database to store and automatically restore all user configurations and monitoring states across bot restarts.
+Maximum signals per user increased from 5 to 10.

 **Auto-Reconnection and Source Management**: Features an intelligent system that automatically selects the best working data sources from a library of 30+, replaces failed sources, and tracks their reliability.